-Japan’s data protection law, the Act on the Protection of Personal Information (APPI), adopted in 2003 is one of the first data protection regulations in Asia.
-It received a major overhaul in September 2015 after a series of high profile data breaches shook Japan, making it clear APPI’s requirements no longer met present-day needs.
+Japan’s data protection law, the Act on the Protection of Personal Information (APPI), adopted as early as 2003, was one of the first data protection regulations in Asia.
+It received a major overhaul in September 2015 after a series of high-profile data breaches shook Japan, making it clear that APPI’s requirements no longer met present-day needs.
 The amended APPI came into force on 30 May 2017, one year ahead of the EU General Data Protection Regulation (GDPR).

 The update brought with it the establishment of the Personal Information Protection Commission (PPC), an independent agency that, among others, protects the rights and interests of individuals and promotes the proper and effective use of personal information.

 Who does APPI apply to?

 APPI applies to all business operators that handle the personal data of individuals in Japan.
-This refers both to companies that offer goods and services in Japan and are located within the country and those with offices outside it.
-Therefore, similarly to the GDPR, Japan’s privacy law now has an extraterritorial reach.
+This refers to both companies that offer goods and services in Japan and are located within the country and those with offices outside it.
+Therefore, similarly to the GDPR, Japan’s privacy law has an extraterritorial reach.

-While the previous version of Japan’s data privacy law applied only to business operators that had 5,000 identifiable individuals in their database on at least one day during the previous six months, the amended APPI removed this restriction, broadening its reach to include all business operators that process personal information for business purposes, even those with small databases of a few individuals.
+While the earlier version of the APPI applied only to business operators that had 5,000 identifiable individuals in their database on at least one day during the previous six months, the 2017 amended APPI removed this restriction, broadening its reach to include all business operators that process personal information for business purposes, even those with small databases of a few individuals.

 Central government organizations, local governments, independent administrative agencies, and local incorporated administrative agencies, which fall under the scope of other regulations, are exempt from APPI compliance.

 What type of data is protected under APPI?

-“Special care-required” personal information is a new category introduced under the amended APPI that refers to data that can be the basis for discrimination or prejudice.
-Medical history, marital status, race, religious beliefs and criminal records, among others, fall under this category.
-Business operators are restricted in the processing of such information and always need the prior consent of the individual concerned.
+“Special care-required” personal information is a new category introduced under the 2017 amended APPI that refers to data that can be the basis for discrimination or prejudice.
+Medical history, marital status, race, religious beliefs, and criminal records, among others, fall under this category.
+Business operators are restricted in processing such information and always need the prior consent of the individual concerned.